 Broaden your horizon

 One of the richest characteristics of our PhD Fellow community is its diversity.
-We have Fellows from more than 40 different countries from Asia, Africa, North and South America, and Europe, coming from a wide array of religious, ethical and cultural backgrounds.
-Additionally, improving the representation of women in the PhD program remains a priority.
+We have Fellows from more than 40 different countries from Asia, Africa, North and South America, and Europe, coming from a wide array of religious, ethical and cultural backgrounds, and with equal gender balance.
 Our PhD Fellows fall into five major categories: Sandwich PhD Fellow, Resident PhD Fellow, External or visiting PhD Fellow, Research assistant and Staff.
 While the composition varies from year to year, IHE Delft PhD Fellows generally comprise about 50- 60% sandwich Fellows, 30 – 40% resident Fellows, and the remaining as external or staff.